-What is all the fuss about Giclée, AKA Fine Art Prints and what does it mean?
+What is Giclée printing, AKA Fine Art Prints and what does it mean?

 Giclée (g-clay), is a digital printing process to produce high-quality fine art prints with longer lifespans.
 In which an ink-jet printer is used.
 By ink-jet printer we do not mean your standard desktop inkjet printer, however a Giclée inkjet printer.